kylelangford/kylelangford.github.io/README.md

 ## License

 All content in /assets and words are my own.
 I own them.
-Everything else is MIT license.
-Have at it.
+Everything else have at it.